bohlender/blog/content/blog/aoc-seven-segment-search-with-z3/index.md

 audio: []
 ---
 This week I stumbled upon [someone wondering](https://www.reddit.com/r/adventofcode/comments/rbwnh5/2021_day_8_can_it_be_solved_as_a_constraint/) whether the **second part** of the recent [Advent of Code puzzle "Seven Segment Search"](https://adventofcode.com/2021/day/8) can be expressed as a constraint satisfaction problem.
-As attested by the replies and solutions: yes, it can.
+As attested by the replies: yes, it can.
-However, to my mind, the solutions could be more instructive and raise awareness for some of the tradeoffs or solver misuses they put up with.
+However, I think the question deserves a more extensive discussion than just a few comments in a thread.
-This post tries to do better.
+This post tries to provide a more instructive answer and raise awareness for some of the tradeoffs or solver misuses some solutions put up with.

 I assume that the reader is familiar with mathematical notation and
 - just struggles to express the posed problem in a formal, declarative way, _or_